csaid/csaid.github.io/_posts/2023-04-21-double-descent-in-human-learning.md

 I’m not ready to say that U-shape learning in human brains is _identical_ to double descent in machine learning, but it is still a great example of how switching between different regimes can cause performance degradations, whether in artificial neural networks or in the largest neural net in the known universe.

-### Reading recommendations
+### Appendix: A direct explanation of double descent
-For those who want to learn more about double descent, the clearest and most accessible explanations are in [Schaeffer et al. (2023)](https://arxiv.org/pdf/2303.14151.pdf) and in [this thread by Daniela Witten](https://twitter.com/daniela_witten/status/1292293102103748609), both of which describe the linear regression case.
+If you want a more direct explanation of double descent, the clearest and most accessible are in [Schaeffer et al. (2023)](https://arxiv.org/pdf/2303.14151.pdf) and in [this thread by Daniela Witten](https://twitter.com/daniela_witten/status/1292293102103748609), both of which describe the linear regression case.

-In brief, when the model is just barely able to fit the training data perfectly, it’s likely to pick a bad set of coefficients that don’t generalize well, at least under a set of fairly common conditions that Schaeffer outlines.
+When a model is just barely able to fit the training data perfectly, it’s likely to pick a bad set of coefficients that don’t generalize well, at least under a set of fairly common conditions that Schaeffer outlines.
 But as even more parameters are added in the overparameterized regime, the model can consider multiple different ways of perfectly fitting the training data.
 At this point it has the luxury of picking the set of coefficients with minimum norm, achieving better generalization via regularization.

 I was surprised to learn that this sort of regularization happens naturally even without explicit regularization.
-But as Schaeffer shows in Appendix A, that’s because gradient descent will implicitly find the best fit with minimum norm.
+But as Schaeffer shows, that’s because gradient descent will implicitly find the best fit with minimum norm.
 And since deep learning finds its parameters with an optimization method similar to gradient descent, it too can experience double descent.